Blog

 Image 1

-• Short-term Gains: If owned for less than a year before sale, the gain is taxed as ordinary income, possibly reaching 37%.
+• Short-term Gains: Properties owned for less than a year are taxed according to your ordinary income bracket, potentially reaching 37%.

-• Long-term Gains: Properties owned over a year are taxed at reduced long-term capital gains rates, which can range from 0% to 20%, depending on total income.
+• Long-term Gains: Properties held for more than a year are taxed at lower rates, ranging from 0% to 20%, depending on total income.

 Share this article...